 Outside of work Jules enjoys exploring the countryside with her spaniel Murphy, watching wildlife and Bollywood dancing!

-She enjoys travelling and is a active member of the local Young Farms Club.
+She has a labrador puppy named Fern, enjoys travelling and is an active member of the local Young Farms Club.

 Nicola graduated from the RVC in 2011 and joined Bourne in February 2017.
 Previously, she worked at an orthopaedic referral centre and has an interest in orthopaedics and hydrotherapy.

 She has a 5-year-old cat called Crunchie that was rescued from her first job after she was brought in as a stray.
 In her spare time she enjoys reading and swimming, and meeting up with friends for a good catch up.